Carl-Maxwell/promulgation.ninja/README.md

 [heroku]: http://.herokuapp.com

 ## Minimum Viable Product
-Promulgation.ninja is a clone of Wufoo built on Rails and Backbone.
+Promulgation.ninja is a inspired by [Wufoo](wufoo.com) built on Rails and Backbone.
 It allows users to create forms which can either be embedded in a user's site or hosting can be provided by Promulgation.ninia.
 Two example use cases are embedded Contact Us forms on websites, and email questionnaires.